gradle/gradle/subprojects/docs/src/docs/release/notes.md

 as `eachDependency`).
 Note that the `ModuleDependencySubstitution` has a convenience `useVersion()` method.
 For the other substitutions you should use `useTarget()`.

-### Specify default dependencies with `Configuration.whenEmpty`
+### Specify default dependencies for a Configuration

 Many Gradle plugins allow the user to specify a dependency for a particular tool, supplying a default version only if none is provided by the user.
 A common mechanism to do this involves using a `beforeResolve` hook to check if the configuration has any dependencies, adding the appropriate dependency if not.

-This mechanism does not work well with inherited or referenced configurations, so a new `Configuration.whenEmpty` method has been introduced for supplying default dependencies for a configuration.
+This mechanism does not work well with inherited or referenced configurations, so a new `defaultDependencies` method has been introduced for supplying default dependencies for a configuration.
 The use of `beforeResolve` to specify default dependencies will continue to work, but will emit a deprecation warning if the configuration has already participated in dependency resolution when it is first resolved (see below).